Simulation Mode: preview the AI, then trust it.

 The category answer was the demo: a sales call, a sandbox account, screenshots of someone else's results.
 The demo is a poor proxy because the seller's own account is the only data set that matters.
 The category's second answer was the trial — but a trial is the same trust-required structure, just with a timer instead of a meeting.

-A tier, not a trial
+A clock, but not a trap

 Specifically:

 These levers compound.
-Per-account daily cost on Shadow ranges from five to fifteen cents in expectation, and zero for paused accounts.
+Per-account daily cost on Simulation ranges from five to fifteen cents in expectation, and zero for paused accounts.
 The free tier is not a promotional loss-leader.
 It is a cost-engineered position.

 What the simulation actually does

-Concretely, on a Shadow account:
+Concretely, on a Simulation account:

 - The full sixteen-agent stack runs against your live campaign data.